bozhnyukAlex/mini_java/Bozhnyuk_Java/README.md

-### An implementaion of Lambda mini-language
+### An implementaion of Java-OOP mini-language

 This is a homework for functional programming course.

 License: LGPL

-Author: Vasy Pupkin, vasya@pupkin.com
+Author: Bozhnyuk Alexander, bozhnyuks@mail.ru

 Features done:

 - 1
 - 2

 Features in progress:

-- 1
+- 1 AST
-- 2
+- 2 Parser